ethereumjs/ethereumjs-monorepo/README.md

 - `opts.block` - The block to which the `tx` belongs.
 If omitted a blank block will be used.
 - `cb` - The callback.
 It is given two arguments, an `error` string containing an error that may have happened or `null`, and a `results` object with the following properties:
   - `amountSpent` - the amount of ether used by this transaction as a `bignum`
+  - `gasUsed` - the amount of gas used by the transaction
   - `vm` - contains the results from running the code, if any, as described in [`vm.runCode(params, cb)`](#vmruncodeopts-cb)

 --------------------------------------------------------